siko1056/accurate_algorithms/doc/sphinx/source/ch03fma.rst

 An excerpt of the implementation of the first FMA test case for :math:`exp_{a} = exp_{b} = 0` is given in Listing :ref:`lst-Excerpts of the FMA test case 1 implementation`.
-These test case programs could verify, that only the hardware :term:`FMA` instruction results in the "result with FMA" from Equation :eq:`eq-Mathematical description of FMA test case 1` and Equation :eq:`eq-Mathematical description of FMA test case 2`.
+These test case programs could verify, that only the hardware :term:`FMA` instruction delivers the desired results.

 A very short excerpt of the compiled program from Listing :ref:`lst-Excerpts of the FMA test case 1 implementation` for *roundTowardNegative* is given in